phaistos-networks/TANK/tank_encoding.md

 	msg
 	{
 		flags:u8 									// The individual message flags

 		if (SPARSE bit is set)
 		{
-			if (this is neither the first nor the last message in the message set) {
+			if (this is neither the first NOR the last message in the message set) {
-				message.seqNum - firstMsg.seqNum:u32 	 		// encoeded in the bundle header
+				message.seqNum - firstMsg.seqNum:varint 	 		// firstMsg.seqNumber is encoded in the bundle header
 			}
 			else
 			{
+				// first and last message sequence numbers of this message set
-				// encoded in the bundle header
+				// are encoded in the bundle header
 			}
 		}

 		if ((flags & TankFlags::BundleMsgFlags::UseLastSpecifiedTS) == 0)
 		{
 			creation ts in milliseconds:u64 					// See later for message timestamp assignment semantics }
 		else
 		{